Muhammad-Usama-1/infra-setup-terrafrom/behind-the-scenes/sql-internals.md

 ---

-here's an article on how data is stored in SQL databases:
+# How data is stored in SQL databases

 When it comes to storing data, SQL databases are one of the most popular options.
 SQL stands for Structured Query Language, which is a language used to manage and manipulate data in a relational database management system (RDBMS).
 In this article, we'll explore how data is stored in SQL databases.